1916 United States presidential election in Rhode Island

 Rhode Island was won by the Republican nominee, U.S. Supreme Court Justice Charles Evans Hughes of New York, and his running mate Senator Charles W. Fairbanks of Indiana.
-They defeated Democratic nominees, incumbent Democratic President Woodrow Wilson and Vice President Thomas R. Marshall.
-Hughes won the state by a narrow margin of 5.08%.
+They defeated Democratic nominees incumbent Democratic President Woodrow Wilson and Vice President Thomas R. Marshall.
+Hughes won the state by a narrow margin of 5.08 points.

-This was the first election since 1892 where the Democratic candidate earned more than 40% in at least one Rhode Island county.
-As of the 2020 United States presidential election, it is also the most recent election where the Democratic candidate lost Rhode Island but won the presidency.
+This was the first election since 1892 where a Democratic candidate earned more than forty percent in at least one Rhode Island county.
+As of the 2024 United States presidential election, it is also the most recent election where the Democratic candidate lost Rhode Island but won the presidency.